davewhiteland/compsci-superbasics/DEVELOPMENT.md

 ## Adding content

-This whole project was set up to make adding and changing the basic content as lightweight as possible: so, the content itself, as much as possible, with markdown.
-In order to get pages on sites like these populated and maintained, the smallest overhead possible is best.
+This whole project was set up to make adding and changing the basic content as lightweight as possible: so, the content itself, as much as possible, is written in markdown.
+In order to keep pages on sites like these populated and maintained, the smallest overhead possible is best.

-So if this is installed in a repo, just editing markdown prose (and maybe a setting or two for new pages) is enough: pushing deploys and publishes.
+So if this is installed in a GitHub repo, just editing markdown prose (and maybe a setting or two for new pages) is enough: pushing deploys and publishes.

 In order to do this — specifically the building of the navigation and on-page links — whole thing is driven by Jekyll's surprisingly versatile collections.

-## Sections are in collections
+## Topics and pages are in collections

-See the `collections` directory: each section of the site is in there.
+Look in the `collections` directory.

 The site has **topics**.
 The topics that are _published_ are in `_topics`.
-Each markdown file in there contains settings (in fact the files only contain Jekyll "front-matter").
+Each markdown file in there contains settings (in fact those files only contain Jekyll "front-matter").

 To **add a new topi**:

-* add a markdown file to `_collections/_topics` and
+* add a markdown file to `_collections/_topics`
+* update the `_config.yml`: add the page you've just added  to the `collections`, in the `topics` list
+* you need to update the order too (see below) — in time this step will become redundant

 There are some work-in-progress topics: they are in `_topics_pending` so that they don't get displayed on the live site.
 You can move files out of there into